 Background is a map of the sensory (visual) information encoded at much longer time constant, e.g., much slower changing.
 In other words, objects that are static or sustained are encoded into the background.

-Foreground is the transients components of a scene, defined as the difference between instantaneous image and the background,
+Foreground is the transients components of a scene, defined as the difference between instantaneous image I and the background, B. The difference can be by simple subtraction:

 Finding Entities in the Foreground

 Each foreground entity is evaluated for what it is and where it is.
 But what constitute an entity?
-An entity observed from will have a blob or contour caused by the foreground-background subtraction; if a depth sensor is used, the contour would also contain depth discontinuity, which separates foreground from background.
+An entity observed from F will have a blob or contour caused by the foreground-background subtraction; if a depth sensor is used, the contour would also contain depth discontinuity, which separates foreground from background.
 In other word, an entity in the foreground is one that has an enclosing contour of depth discontinuity.

 Using OpenCV, the foreground can be converted to a binary image using appropriate depth threshold.
 Then the binary image is cleaned up using morphological operators, such as open.
 The cleaned binary image is then passed into contour finding routine which will extract multiple contours.
 Each contour, together with the depth map, amplitude map and color image, can be used for object recognition.